BENCHMAN07/Sentiment-analysis/README.md

-Here’s an updated **README** file with explanations on the output and the tech stack used:
+Certainly!
+Here's the updated **README** file with a mention of the **BERT-based approach** used for sentiment analysis:

 ---

-# Social Media Sentiment Analysis Dashboard BERT BASED APPROACH
+# Social Media Sentiment Analysis Dashboard

 This project provides a **web-based dashboard** to analyze sentiment and user satisfaction for Instagram posts and comments.
-It uses **Flask**, **Pandas**, and **TextBlob** for sentiment analysis and categorization.
+It leverages a **BERT-based approach** for sentiment analysis, making it capable of understanding the context of comments more effectively than traditional methods.
+The dashboard also includes user satisfaction metrics based on likes, replies, and sentiment classification.

 The application includes two main dashboards: